The Washington State University Pullman Catalog

 503 Systems Design Approaches for Sustainability 3 Sustainability in systems design methodologies; systems modeling and decision-making for sustainability; multidisciplinary design optimization; research topics.
 Cooperative: Open to UI degree-seeking students.

-513 Theory of Plasticity and its Physical Foundations 3 Phenomenological plasticity and viscoplasticity of polycrystalline metals and alloys, polymers and granular media; deformation mechanisms; dislocation mechanics and interactions; dislocation motion; slip and climb; crystal plasticity; size effects and gradient models.
+513 (Effective through Summer 2024) Theory of Plasticity and its Physical Foundations 3 Phenomenological plasticity and viscoplasticity of polycrystalline metals and alloys, polymers and granular media; deformation mechanisms; dislocation mechanics and interactions; dislocation motion; slip and climb; crystal plasticity; size effects and gradient models.
 (Crosslisted course offered as MSE 513, ME 513, MATSE 513).
 Typically offered Spring.
 Cooperative: Open to UI degree-seeking students.

 515 Convective Heat Transfer 3 Derivation of the energy conservation equation; laminar and turbulent forced convection heat transfer with internal and external flow; free convection.
 Typically offered Spring.
 Cooperative: Open to UI degree-seeking students.